 1. Unexplained Infertility:

-Planning for a baby is an important event in the life of a couple and involves much emotions.
+Planning for a baby is an important event in the life of a couple and involves many emotions.
 Any obstruction to the above process can prohibit pregnancy evoking feelings of frustration.
-The fact is that approximately 10% of couples are unable to conceive naturally after one year of unprotected intercourse.
+The fact is that approximately 10% of the couples are unable to conceive naturally after one year of unprotected intercourse.

 Unfortunately, the cause of this is no straightforward matter.
 Cases of infertility show approximately 30% male factors, 30% female causes and 30% combined factors.
 Through examination and investigation we can usually get some answers to the specific cause or causes of infertility.However, in some cases, tests and examinations render no answer.
-Such cases are referred to as unexplained infertility.
+Such cases are referred to as “unexplained infertility”.
 This group makes up approximately 10% of the cases.

 2. Male Infertility:

 During sexual intercourse, sperms produced by the male travel through the vagina to the uterus and then to the fallopian tubes and finally one fertilizes the female egg.
 For the sperms to successfully fertilize an egg, they have to be within a certain range of numbers, shapes and movements.